-\Per FLU Policy 13.12, residential units are capped at 24,000.
+Per FLU Policy 13.12, residential units are capped at 24,000.
 Units in each subcategory represent the midpoint within the allowable range.
+Actual park and recreation demand will be refined at the DSAP level.

 Community and regional park level of service acreage requirements for the remaining entitlements located outside of an existing approved DSAP are provided above in Table 4.
 Parks will be dispersed throughout the plan area and interconnected through the multi-modal transportation network.
 In addition, access level-of-service applies in that a neighborhood park shall be within 1⁄2 mile of all new homes.
 This amendment is generally in keeping with the level of service requirements in the Recreation and Open Space Element; however, it should be noted that approval of this amendment is not implicit approval or an endorsement of the representations made in the accompanying application.